hannahpeeler/30-Day-Challenge/README.md

 We get to throw a surprise party tonight!!!

 The surprise party went well and we also had a social at graffiti park which was a lot of fun

+Tomorrow is registration for next semester and I hope all goes well